Jun 21, 2021 / Safety Toe Footwear

 At the end of the day, your work boots are there to help, not harm.
 And sometimes, that can mean saying goodbye to a beloved pair that’s clocked in their time.
 Don’t let the love for your old boots lead to an injury on your job site.

 To avoid most degradation issues, consider investing in high-quality work boots.
-Here at Boot World, we have a massive selection of safety shoes that will hold up to repeated weather exposure, moisture, and heavy usage.
+Here at Boot World, we have a massive selection of women's and men's steel toe boots that will hold up to repeated weather exposure, moisture, and heavy usage.
 Choose a first-rate pair with durable materials, and you’ll put off seeing your favorite boots wear down before their time!

 - Hix.
 How Often Should You Replace Work Shoes? (spot the signs…).